Las Vegas Motor Speedway: Open-wheel racing

 The track hosted its first IndyCar races in September 1996, the first major races ever ran at the track.
 Until 2000, the Indy Racing League ran an IndyCar race at the track annually.
 In 2004, despite Championship Auto Racing Teams (CART) going bankrupt, the track aimed to still host a race at the track.
 After a change in ownership, the newly-named Champ Car World Series announced races at the track on July 7, with the race occurring on September 25.
 Champ Car ran another race in 2005 before refusing to renew for 2006.

 The lap 11 crash at the 2011 IZOD IndyCar World Championship.
 The crash took the life of Dan Wheldon, which led to the cancelling of the race and scrapped any future normal human-driven IndyCar races at the track.

 In 2011, the track was slated to run the IZOD IndyCar World Championship to become the season finale of that year's season, with the IndyCar Series' CEO, Randy Bernard, stating that he hoped it would become a major IndyCar event.
 To try to increase the race's stakes and to promote the event, Bernard put up a $5 million bounty to any non-IndyCar driver who could win the race.
 However, after numerous drivers rejected it, the challenge was placed onto part-time driver Dan Wheldon, who had to start last.
 On lap 11 of the race, a crash involving 15 cars, including Wheldon, occurred.
 Wheldon died due to sustaining massive head injuries during the crash.
 IndyCar cancelled the race in the wake of Wheldon's death.
 As a result of Wheldon's death, the track and Speedway Motorsports requested a buyout of their contract with IndyCar, cancelling their IndyCar races in 2012.

 IndyCar returned to Las Vegas Motor Speedway in 2022 with an event held as part of the Consumer Electronics Show (CES) titled the Indy Autonomous Challenge.
 The contest features teams of college students engineering a modified Indy NXT based car in a series of driving and passing challenges for driverless vehicles.

 Other racing events

-The Bullring dirt track hosted the World of Outlaws Sprint Car Series from 1996 to 2006 and from 2009 to 2019.
-The High Limit Racing is scheduled to run at the venue in 2025 on the NASCAR Cup weekend.
+The half-mile dirt track hosted the World of Outlaws Sprint Car Series from 1996 to 2006 and from 2009 to 2019.
+High Limit Racing also ran at the venue in 2025 on the NASCAR Cup weekend.

 In 2014, the track hosted a race for the Red Bull Air Race World Championship; however, the race was abandoned due to bad weather conditions, with results being based on qualifying speeds.
 The track hosted a race for the 2015 season, this time managing to actually run the event.
 In 2016, the track was scheduled to run the event, but high winds forced the cancellation of the entire event.